EmbraceLife/fastdebug/mds/fastai_notebooks/002_fastai_Radek_newsletter.md

 It DOESN'T MATTER how good your writing is!
 Just type those characters out onto a screen and send them into the world.

-### jn: Radek - let Kaggle be a life changing experience /2022-11-9
+### jn: newsletter - Radek - let Kaggle be a life changing experience /2022-11-9
 And the second observation about this situation is what happened in the years to come...

 People completely do not understand Kaggle.
 Yes, it is extremely hard to compete.
 Yes, it takes a rediculous amount of work.